 All prisoners have basic rights when they serve their sentence inside a prison.
 They have the right to be treated with humanity, dignity and respect.

-All prisons and youth detention centres are inspected once a month by an official visitor, who is appointed by the Minister for Correctional Services.
+All prisons and youth detention centres are inspected once a month by an official visitor, who is appointed by the Minister for Justice.

 Under the law, prisoners can talk to a lawyer or other legal representative.
-They can phone them for free from prison and arrange visits.
+They can call them for free from prison and arrange visits.